NikitaShkaruba/data_structures_and_algorithms/README.md

 ### About

 Standard go library  weak and inconvenient for leetcoding, so I've decided to write a good library myself.
-I've defined all the data structures and misc functions in `src`, then with `tools/leetcode_library_template_builder` I concatenate all the files to `build/leetcode_library.template`, which I later copy-paste to every leetcode solution, enjoying the library I deserve.
+I've defined all the generic data structures and generic misc functions in `src`, then with `tools/leetcode_library_template_builder`
+I concatenate all the files to `build/leetcode_library.template`, which I later copy-paste to every leetcode solution, enjoying the library I deserve.